jhrystrom/jhrystrom.github.io/_posts/2024-11-18-here-ill-write.md

 tags:
   - cool posts
 ---
-I get I can use this for writing blog posts!
+I guess I can use this for writing blog posts!